How To Know How Deep To Set Your Float – 2 Easy Ways

 Some baits are more buoyant than others, and baits like a plastic worm that floats, or a single egg, are not good baits for finding the bottom.

-Using a heavier bait like a tungsten weighted fly, or a glass bead, which are both very heavy, or even a spawn bag, are the best baits to start with to help you find the bottom.
+Using a heavier bait like a tungsten weighted fly, or a glass bead, which are both very heavy, or even a spawn bag.
+Heavy or sinking baits help you find the bottom easier.
+Just be sure you take this into consideration when adding weight to you line so you weights and heavy bait don’t sink your float too deep.

 Drop Shot Rig For Bottom Detection

-The drop shot rig is my number one rig for finding and mapping out the bottom.
+The drop shot rig is my number one rig for finding and mapping out the bottom because all the weight is at the bottom.

-With the Drop Shot rig, your weight is placed at the very bottom below your bait or your fly, and the size or weight of the bait won’t matter, meaning you won’t need to use heavy baits if you don’t want to.
+With the Drop Shot rig, your weight is placed at the very bottom below your bait so the weight of the bait won’t matter.

 With the Drop Shot rig, you will only add as much weight as you need to get the weight down fast without sinking your float or constantly hanging up.

-The weights will gab or drag on the bottom which lets you know that you hit the bottom.
+The weights will gab or drag on the bottom, which lets you know that you hit the bottom so that you can detect the depth and then adjust the leader and start fishing.

-Often you will lose some weights if it gets snagged up badly, but the bonus is that you also lose almost no hooks, flies, or baits.
-And since weights are usually cheaper and easier to replace I prefer to lose weights.
+With this rig, you will lose some weight if it gets snagged up badly, but the bonus is that you also lose fewer hooks, flies, or baits.
+And since weights are usually cheaper and easier to replace, I prefer to lose weights.

 Since the heavy weights are at the bottom of the drop shot rig, your float will often twitch, bounce, or keep tilting hard downriver more aggressively which indicates that the weight is hitting the bottom or is hanging up.